imb13/hello-world/README.md

 My first repository in the whole world!

 Hello, my name is imb13!
-I will defenitlty become a great programmer!
+I will definitlty become a great programmer!

 LETS TRY AGAIN!